mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - My own reactions in journal - overcoming reluctance in teaching
 - via email chats / with aliens explored in vignette 2.

 - (As noted above?)
 Mark and Ed make reference to the process of getting help via email.
 - Dan and Toby also receive help and reference that too.
 Dan makes an observation that the way of completing the task using case rather than if then statements was not optimal in this learning environment and so asks to change it.

 The process of writing down a request in a chat potentially addresses the barriers to asking a group email group for help noted in the previous chapter by distancing the process - you are asking in role.
 The process also mirrors professional practices in that asking a written question to overcome a coding snags.

-### Observations on live chat with the alien sessions
+### Observations on playful chat with the alien sessions

-As part of the drama process, a line of communication was opened up with the aliens in the form of a simple web page that could be edited and viewed by participant.
+As part of accessing help via the drama process, a line of communication was opened up with the aliens in the form of a simple web page that could be edited and viewed by participants.
+A playful process of a fictional chat with aliens began spontaneously as a parent was undertaking a social mission.

-Impact at the final session was significant.
-The interaction became a celebration of taking part.
-Something in addition to the main activity.
+Inspired by the popularity of students engaging with the fictional audience, I asked a student to participate remotely to play the part of the alien.
+Impact at the final session was significant with the young people with X out of Y engaging by writing off-the-cuff messages to the fictional audience, and supportive and celebratory messages coming from the alien.

+This addition to the main activity served a wider purpose of building an insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting other achievements.

-There is a clear tension in the final session where a large amount of time was devoted to interacting with the alien and thus becoming a primary play aim.
-Thus the danger is it becomes a distraction.
+However, in the final session where a large amount of time was devoted to interacting with the alien and thus was a danger of distracting from the primary aims.

-However this may be offset with other positive factors.
- - positive affect of participants
- - role as something to look forward to as an end of course celebration (no showcase for this one)
+EXPLORE VIA AT LANGUAGE?

 ### Initial discussion of the process drama (focusing on authenticity of tools)